ClemArt/kubeadm-ansible/README.md

         HTTPS_PROXY = http://myproxy.org:port
         NO_PROXY = localhost,127.0.0.1

-If your proxy is of type MITM, you should create a `ssl` folder next to the `Vagrantfile` and put the proxy's root CA in here.
-Then you can use the `custom_ssl` provisioner to trust these new CA.
+If your proxy is of type MITM, you should create a `custom_ssl` folder next to the `Vagrantfile` and put the proxy's root CA in here.
+Make sure the VMs have the current workspace shared as the `/vagrant` folder and reprovision them to upload and trust the CA. See `custom_ssl` provisioner above.